5 Terrific Hikes Around Asheville

 The city of Asheville is the perfect launching point for your outdoor adventures.
-Asheville is located in the heart of the Blue Ridge Mountains; therefore, the perfect hike for you is less than two hours away.
-With so many options to choose from, where should you go hike and discover the beauty of the Blue Ridge Mountains?
-Here are five suggestions for terrific hikes around Asheville to match your specific wants and needs.
+Asheville is located in the heart of the Blue Ridge Mountains; therefore, your perfect hike is less than two hours away.
+You have so many options to choose from, so where should you go hiking and discover the beauty of the Blue Ridge Mountains?
+Here are five suggestions for terrific hikes around Asheville to match your wants and needs.

 |Shining Rock Loop||Stunning View||Moderate||9.7 miles|